• Skip to primary navigation

 • kosher salt

-• 1 tbsp real bacon bits
+• 1 tablespoon real bacon bits

 Heat the oil in a non-stick skillet over medium-high heat.
 Add the onion and cook until browning.
 Add the potato cubes and a pinch of salt.
 Leave them on the heat for at least 2 minutes and flip then leave alone for another 1-2 minutes.